bluehat/air/air_notes.md

   * If it is too hot to keep the windows closed, seek shelter elsewhere
 * Improve the quality of the air you breathe
   * Purify the air in your home.
     * Do not use a machine which makes ozone.
-Ozone is very bad for you.
+Ozone is bad for you.
+If your machine is listed [here](https://ww2.arb.ca.gov/list-carb-certified-air-cleaning-devices) as "mechanical" it does not make ozone.
   * If your machine can't cover the whole space, go into a smaller space (with no fireplace and ideally few windows) so that your air cleaner doesn't have to keep as much space clean.
 * Watch for brief periods of improvement in air quality and, should the quality of the outside air become better than the quality of the inside air, use the opportunity to air out your house.
 * Have respirators.